Surprise Proposal Photography Planning in Washington, DC

 I take many things into consideration when choosing a spot, including background, foreground, the probability of other people walking into the frame, and my ability to hide and then emerge in time to get the shot.
 As such, it’s very important to be at the correct spot before proposing.

 It’ll take close coordination to ensure we’re both in place for the actual proposal and that’s why we need to keep in touch via text leading up to it.
 I ask whoever is doing the proposing to text me 15 minutes out, 5 minutes out, and upon arrival on-site.

 Make Sure We See Each Other

 The next step is to look around, find me (I’ll be obvious, but not too obvious), and then make eye contact with me.
 I’ll be meandering about, pretending to be a tourist (taking photos of monuments and birds), and I’ll let you know what I’m wearing to make it easier to spot me.

 Once we make eye contact, you can go ahead and propose!
 Please do not propose unless we first make eye contact.
 Not romantic eye contact, but you know, just the ‘hey I see you’ eye contact.
-If possible, watch out for tourists and time the proposal so they aren’t too close to you or in between us (as seen below.
-You can see how alert Dan watchful for the incursions…)
+If possible, watch out for tourists and time the proposal so they aren’t too close to you or in between us (as seen below.)
+You can see how alert Dan is, watchful for the incursions…

 After the proposal, I’ll emerge from the shadows…